mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

     cloudwatch_log_group  = aws_cloudwatch_log_group.client_vpn.name
     cloudwatch_log_stream = aws_cloudwatch_log_stream.client_vpn.name
   }
   split_tunnel       = true
   vpc_id             = aws_vpc.main.id
+  security_group_ids = [aws_security_group.allow_ssh.id]
 }
 ```
-This is also where we plug in the log group we created earlier.
+Notice how we use the private CA issued server certificate we imported into ACM in the `server_certificate_arn` and `root_certificate_chain_arn` attributes as well as plug in the log group we created earlier.

+Note that we're also setting `split_tunnel` to `true`.
+This ensures that only traffic destined for resources inside the VPN is routed through the VPN tunnel, while all other internet traffic continues to go through the user's local network.

+If we left `split_tunnel` set to its default value of `false`, all traffic—including internet-bound requests—would be routed through the VPN.
+Because the VPC has no internet access, this would effectively break the user's connection, blackholing their traffic the moment they connect.

 > **Note:**
-> Take care to select a cidr range for your vpn endpoint that does not clash with the cidr range of your VPC
+> Take care to select a cidr range for your vpn endpoint that does not clash with the cidr range of your VPC.

 ### Associate the VPN endpoint with the VPC and subnet